-Today would have been Jackie Kennedy’s 88th birthday.
-There’s so much we learned from this remarkable woman and her amazing life that it’s hard to even know where to begin in recognizing her for all of her accomplishments.
-Kennedy was best known for being a student, editor, brave wife, mother, cultural guru, and style icon (if you have never tried to dress like Jackie Kennedy, then we clearly have different taste).
+Today marks what would have been Jackie Kennedy’s 88th birthday.
+This remarkable woman taught us so much through her amazing life and accomplishments.
+Kennedy was best known for being a student, editor, brave wife, mother, cultural guru, and style icon (if you don’t already dress like her, we have different tastes).

 “When a woman is glamorous, it often stops there.
 With Jackie, it stopped with her big sunglasses and jet-setting image.
-But there were a lot of brains under that pillbox hat,” said Tina Santi Flaherty, author of What Jackie Taught Us: Lessons From the Remarkable Life of Jacqueline Kennedy Onassis.
+But there were a lot of brains under that pillbox hat,” said Tina Santi Jackie Kennedy Onassis was an excellent role model, and her life can teach us many lessons, as author Flaherty discusses in his book What Jackie Taught Us.
 “Jackie laid out a remarkable road map for achievement.
 And if any one of us were to follow some of the things that she did, we could undoubtedly improve our own lives.”
-While the list of things we admire about the former First Lady could go on and on forever, here are few that all of us can strive to live out in our own day to day lives.
+The former First Lady possesses many admirable qualities, some of which we can all try to emulate in our own lives.

-Jackie was a fan of anything cultural.
-“Before Jackie, America wasn’t thought of as particularly sophisticated in literature, or poetry, or music, or art.
+Jackie loved experiencing different cultures.
+“Before Jackie, America wasn’t thought of as particularly sophisticated in literature, poetry, music, or art.
 We had it all along.
 We just had no one to showcase it.
 But Jackie did those magical White House evenings that let the world know America didn’t have to take second place to anyone,” Flaherty said.
-According to The Miller Center, Jackie was also supportive of a variety of associations, such as the American Association of Maternal and Infant Health, the American Cancer Society, and the Girl Scouts.
+Jackie was also a supporter of many associations, such as the American Association of Maternal and Infant Health, the American Cancer Society, and the Girl Scouts organization.

-She Knew How to Make People Feel Important
+She Always Made Sure to Make People Feel Special and Valued.

 She Was an Avid Reader

-Her love of reading led her to become an editor, and she also spearheaded a campaign to boost the offerings of the White House Library when during her time as First Lady.
-She wanted the library to possess the most important pieces of American literature and history, so she asked a committee of scholars to choose 1500 significant works to ensure that the library had the most well-rounded collection possible.
-Then she gave all Americans access by making the list public.
+Jacqueline Kennedy Onassis loved reading, and her passion eventually led her to become an editor.
+During her time as First Lady, she also took it upon herself to improve the offerings of the White House Library.
+She wanted the library to have a comprehensive collection of American literature and history, so she asked a committee of scholars to choose 1500 significant works.
+By making this list public, she gave all Americans access to it.

-Jackie Kennedy Onassis was a style icon.
-Enough said.
-However, for her it was always about more than just looking good.
-It was truly the love and respect of fashion as an art.
-“Most Americans had a sort of knee-jerk reaction, fashion was elitist, decadent,” Valerie Steele, fashion historian and director and chief curator of the Museum at the Fashion Institute of Technology, told ABC News.
-“What she did was give a totally positive spin to fashion.”
+More than just a style icon, Jackie Kennedy Onassis was an advocate for fashion as an art form.
+“Most Americans had a sort of knee-jerk reaction, fashion was elitist, decadent,” Valerie Steele, fashion historian, and director and chief curator of the Museum at the Fashion Institute of Technology told ABC News.
+“What she did was give a positive spin to fashion.”